Federal workers miss first paycheck as shutdown poised to become longest in U.S. history

 Villegas said the shutdown “didn’t have to happen” and pinned some of the blame on Trump, alluding to separate instances in which either the House or the Senate passed bills that would have created a path to ending the stalemate.

 LeRoy and Judy Smith also had harsh words for Washington.
-LeRoy works at the space center as an electrician, and the couple said they live paycheck to paycheck.
-Judy has a condition that causes seizures and relies on expensive prescription medication.
+LeRoy, also a member of the the Association of Machinists and Aerospace Workers, is an electrician at the space center.
+The couple said they live paycheck to paycheck, and that Judy has a condition that causes seizures, requiring her to rely on expensive prescription medication.

 “He doesn't like having to say that he can't do a thing, especially when it's for me,” Judy said.
 “He doesn't like to say he can't get my medicine for me.”